owamamwen1/cit490project/README.md

 # cit490project
-Food Donation management a web application that is useful for the management of food donation and collection activities.
+Food Donation Management is a web application that is useful for the management of food donation and collection activities.

 # Register new user
 <img width="492" alt="1" src="https://github.com/owamamwen1/cit490project/assets/90800458/cefe9b62-b0ef-4044-a33d-188790024480">